 - On Mac OS X, you can use Homebrew.
-Run brew install gstreamer and then brew install pygobject3. - On Linux, you need to install GStreamer 1.0 and the GObject bindings for python.
+Run brew install gstreamer gst-plugins-base pygobject3. - On Linux, you need to install GStreamer 1.0 and the GObject bindings for python.
 Under Ubuntu, they are called python-gi and gstreamer1.0. - On Windows, you may want to try GStreamer WinBuilds (caveat emptor: I haven't tried this).